a_skyline2

 The school was for children of all ages, but grew very rapidly.
 Eventually, separate infant and junior schools were built.

-Our Lady & St Swithin’s RC
+Our Lady & St Swithin’s Catholic

 1953